The Liturgy

 Extra-liturgical rites

-Ceremonies, such as military honors or those conducted by fraternal organizations, can occur prior to or subsequent to the church’s Committal Service.
+Ceremonies, such as military honors or those conducted by fraternal organizations, can occur before or after the church’s Committal Service.

 Receptions